John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 So if you “compress” a piece of English Literature – the “space” would probably be given 3 or 4 bits, as would the “e”, “a” and other high frequency letters.
 Note that the “q” *could (and probably would) be longer than it’s original 8 bit ASCII.*

-This explains why certain things (like documents) compress really well – there are recurring pattern, and why some images do not compress well.
-Databases compress very well because there is a lot of blank spaces in them.
+This explains why certain things (like documents) compress really well – there are many recurring pattern - and why some images do not compress well - very few pixels repeat in the same patter.

 #### Sending the data